Amed Rosario Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

+- The Mariners pitching staff ranks 22nd in the league with a collective 8.2 strikeouts per nine innings.

-- The Mariners had the eighth-ranked team ERA across all MLB pitching staffs (3.59).
+- The Mariners' 3.38 team ERA ranks eighth among all league pitching staffs.

-- The Mariners surrendered 186 total home runs last season (1.1 per game) to rank 24th in baseball.
+- Mariners pitchers combine to give up six total home runs at a clip of 0.9 per game (to rank 11th in the league).

-- Gonzales makes his first start of the season for the Mariners.
+- The Mariners are sending Gilbert (0-1) out for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.